SNMcdarby/African-community/README.md

 # Mama Afrika
 -------------
-###  Is platform that show-cases different authenticity in modern african fashion designs
+###  Is platform that show-cases different authenticity in modern African fashion designs

-### originally made and desinged by african designers using  african farbics such as Kitenge,Ankara,Kikoy,etc;
- ### Some of the this countries are; Kenya, Uganda, Tanzania, Sudan,
- ### Nigeria, Cameroon, Ghana, Senegal, Liberia, Rwanda, and Democratic Republic of the Congo.
+/* made a few changes to edit

 ## 1.KITENGE
 ------------